Sparkles-Qemu/qemu_systemc_with_cnn_processor/README.md

+# Environment

+This project needs the enviornment built from: https://github.com/Sparkles-Qemu/qemu_vp_builder

-# Read me to keep track of steps/documentation
+# Minimal current steps/documentation

-## Cosim irqs
+## Enabling Cosim irqs
 - Add debugdev to top level device tree so that linux kernel can see it
     - /home/peta/xilinx-zcu102-2019.2/project-spec/meta-user/recipes-bsp/device-tree/files/system-user.dtsi
     - add the new device directly under the amba bus